Bachelor Nation's Madison Prewett Praises Matt James for Leading His Women in Prayer - E! Online

 "Off to a great start," she tweeted about the dating series, adding the praise-hands emoji.
 "It's the opening in prayer for me."

-Following the wacky-as-usual limo entrances, Matt opened up to host Chris Harrison about experiencing nerves.
-After he walked inside to finally greet his women as a group, he led them in prayer, which the stars of the series have not typically done in past seasons.
+Following the wacky-as-usual limo entrances, Matt admitted to host Chris Harrison that he was experiencing nerves.
+Once he walked inside to finally greet his women as a group, he delivered a prayer, which the stars of the series have not typically done in past seasons.

 "I had so long to think about what I'm going to say to you all, and I'm gonna take a different approach," Matt told the ladies.
 "So if everybody can just bow their head really quick, I'm going to pray for everyone."

-After delivering the prayer, the women shared the support with a number of cheers.
+After sharing the prayer, the women expressed their support with a number of cheers.
 One contestant even called out, "OK, Reverend Matt!"

 He then explained, "What you'll get to know about me is, anytime I'm feeling nervous, I'm just shooting out prayers just to put myself at ease."